What is Rapid Prototyping? Methods, Tools and Examples

-Thanks to a variety of available technologies and materials, rapid prototyping with 3D printing supports designers and engineers throughout product development, from initial concept models to engineering, validation, and production.
+Thanks to a variety of available technologies and materials, rapid prototyping supports designers and engineers throughout product development, from initial concept models through engineering, validation testing, and production.

 The key to successful concept modeling is speed; designers need to generate a wealth of ideas, before building and evaluating physical models.
 At this stage, usability and quality are of less importance and teams rely on off-the-shelf parts as much as possible.

 3D printers are ideal tools to support concept modeling.
-They provide unmatched turnaround time to convert a computer file into a physical prototype, allowing designers to test more concepts, faster.
+They provide unmatched turnaround time to convert a computer file into a physical prototype, allowing designers to quickly test additional concepts.
 In contrast with the majority of workshop and manufacturing tools, desktop 3D printers are office-friendly, sparing the need for a dedicated space.

-As the product moves into the subsequent stages, details become increasingly important.
-3D printing allows engineers to create high-fidelity prototypes that accurately represent the final product.
+At this stage, details become increasingly important.
+3D printing allows engineers to create high-fidelity prototypes that accurately represent the finished product.
 This makes it easier to verify the design, fit, function, and manufacturability before investing in expensive tooling and moving into production, when the time and cost to make change becomes increasingly prohibitive.

 Advanced 3D printing materials can closely match the look, feel, and material characteristics of parts produced with traditional manufacturing processes such as injection molding.
-Various materials can simulate parts with fine details and textures, smooth and low-friction surfaces, rigid and robust housings, or soft-touch and clear components.
-3D printed parts can be finished with secondary processes like sanding, polishing, painting, or electroplating to replicate any visual attribute of a final part, as well as machined to create assemblies from multiple parts and materials.
+Various materials can simulate parts with fine details and textures, soft-touch, smooth, and low-friction surfaces, rigid and robust housings, or clear components.
+3D printed parts can be finished with secondary processes like sanding, polishing, painting, or electroplating to replicate any visual attribute of a final part, as well as threaded to create assemblies from multiple parts and materials.

-Rapid prototyping allows engineers to create small-batch runs, one-off custom solutions, and sub-assemblies for engineering and design validation (EVT and DVT) builds to test manufacturability.
+Rapid prototyping allows engineers to create small-batch runs, one-off custom solutions, and sub-assemblies for engineering, design, and product validation (EVT, DVT, PVT) builds to test manufacturability.

 With 3D printing, design doesn't have to end when production begins.
 Rapid prototyping tools allow designers and engineers to continuously improve products, and respond quickly and effectively to issues on the line with jigs and fixtures that enhance assembly or QA processes.